 - You grant your representative a power of attorney.

-- You provide notarised copies of the passports of all company directors
+- You provide notarized copies of the passports for all company directors.

 How easy is it to open a company from abroad?

 Opening an LLC without coming to Georgia is certainly possible and we can help you do so.
 If you will also need a local business bank account opened in Georgia, this can be tricky if you are not physically present.
 It is not impossible, but banks have become much more wary of foreign-owned, Georgian companies.

 If you are reading articles saying it is easy to open a business bank account while not in Georgia, those articles are now out of date.
 Be wary of paying anyone up front for account opening if they tell you it is easy.

 If you use our LLC registration service we will provide you a consult on factors that will affect the likely success or failure of your bank account opening, based on your individual situation, prior to offering our account opening service.
 You can also discuss the bank account in your initial free consultation.